renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_link/README.md

 icpx ... -fPIC -shared add.o -o add.so
 icpx ... main.cpp mul.so add.so -o main.exe
 ```
+Note: the `-fPIC` flag is used to generate Position Independent Code, which is a binary code for both static library and share library.
+It allows a shared library to statically link to zlib.

 ## Key Concepts
 The `dynamic link` flow method requires the user to separate the host and device code into separate files.
 It creates shared libraries for each device code file and loads all libraries to the memory, only recommended for small design with few aocxs.